chauff/cse1500-web-transcripts/_lectures/css.md

 :point_up: Thus, a logical _and_ is expressed as `and` and a logical _or_ is expressed as `,`.
 The logical and has precedence over the logical or.
 As always in CSS, the order of the rules matter, later media queries trump those declared earlier.

+Lastly, as another example it is worth mentioning that in our [demo game](https://github.com/chauff/cse1500-balloons-game) we employ a CSS media query (the last few lines in [style.css](https://github.com/chauff/cse1500-balloons-game/blob/master/public/stylesheets/style.css)) to display a warning message to the user if the display size is too small.

 ## CSS animations and transitions

 Finally we come to the most visually exciting part of CSS!
 How to liven up a web app with CSS animations!